Ron Todd (footballer): VFA career

-When the VFA resumed competition in 1945, Todd moved to full-forward and kicked a record 188 goals for the season which still stands today, including 20 goals in a game against Oakleigh.

-In 1945, Todd also kicked 57 goals for an RAAF team in Sunday competition during the season, and after the VFA season finished, kicked nine goals for the RAAF in a match against a North Tasmania team and 16 goals for a combined Williamstown/Coburg team on a two-match tour of Broken Hill, bringing his overall total for the year to 270 goals from 41 games.
+When the VFA resumed competition in 1945, Todd re-applied for a permit to play with Collingwood.
+The Collingwood committee held a meeting, from which Todd was excluded from which but could overhear from outside the committee room, and over two hours there was debate during which several committee members still bitter from his 1940 departure loudly voiced their displeasure; eventually, Todd did not wait for the committee's decision, calling Bill Dooley to collect him and agreeing to return to Williamstown, further damaging his relationship with Collingwood.
+Back at Williamstown, Todd moved to full-forward for 1945 and kicked a record 188 goals for the season which still stands today, including 20 goals in a game against Oakleigh; he also kicked 57 goals for an RAAF team in Sunday competition during the season, and after the VFA season finished, kicked nine goals for the RAAF in a match against a North Tasmania team and 16 goals for a combined Williamstown/Coburg team on a two-match tour of Broken Hill, bringing his overall total for the year to 270 goals from 41 games.

-At Williamstown, Todd played 141 games for 674 goals, in the process playing in premiership sides in 1945 and 1949.
-In all, he played 217 games at Collingwood and Williamstown and kicked 1,001 goals.
+At Williamstown, Todd played 141 games for 672 goals, in the process playing in premiership sides in 1945 and 1949.
+He was the star player of the VFA throughout the 1940s, with his attendance often drawing large crowds.
+In all, he played 217 premiership games at Collingwood and Williamstown combined, and kicked 999 goals.
 If Todd's interstate football matches for Victoria, his 1942–1945 RAAF games, and three tour games (the third was in Tasmania in 1946) are considered, then he played 274 matches and kicked 1,240 goals in his overall career.